IvanYu327/IvanYu327/README.md

 🏫 **Computer Science** at the University of Waterloo

-⚡ In my free time, I am an avid rock climber and competitive Tetris player
+⚡ In my free time, I am an avid rock climber and LEGO enthusiast

 <!-- 📝 Check out my work, blog, and more about my projects at on my [**website**](https://ivanyu327.github.io/ivan-yu/) (Currently under development) -->